 One of the most common uses of the deforested areas is for farming and human settlement, which in turn have created wealth for the new human inhabitants of the once dense jungle.
 These settlements and farm land have enabled new businesses to open therefore raising employment especially among some of the poorest which has resulted in rising incomes.
 These incomes have then been used to buy property and other assets so overall it has created wealth in Brazil.
+On the flip side creating this wealth has destroyed a precious treasure of South America.
+The Amazon is rich of many species of all kinds and many undiscovered species, which makes it a very popular tourist attraction but its not only damaging Brazil, the whole world is affected.
+The massive population of trees are vital in tackling the issue of global warming as they use up carbon dioxide from the

 atmosphere therefore removing greenhouse gases.